Qowaiv/qowaiv-domainmodel/README.md

 Within Qowaiv Domain Model, the choice has been made to only support DDD via Event Sourcing.
 In short: Event Sourcing describes the state of an aggregate (root) by the (domain) events that occurred within the domain.
-Getting the current state of an aggregate root can always be achieved by replaying these events.
+Getting the current state of an aggregate can always be achieved by replaying these events.

 ## Always Valid